Mindaugas Griškonis

-Mindaugas Griškonis (born 17 January 1986) is a former Lithuanian rower.
+Mindaugas Griškonis (born 17 January 1986) is a former Lithuanian rower, president of Lithuanian rowing federation.
 Competing in the single sculls he won six medals at the European and world championships between 2007 and 2015, including three European gold medals.
 He placed eighth at the 2008 and 2012 Olympics, before getting his first Olympic medal in the double scull event in 2016, a silver with Saulius Ritter.

 After the 2024 Summer Olympics, Griškonis declared his retirement from the sport and was approved as the General Secretary of the Lithuanian National Olympic Committee.

+In 2021 Griškonis elected as president of Lithuanian Rowing Federation.
+In 2025 he was reelected for second term.